 Next to the box I placed some containers, a mini muffin tray, a little plastic spade and a rake.

-Jemima had lots of fun with this activity but it was rather messy, so I would definitely advise you to put down a large tablecloth/old sheet on the floor to catch the rice.
-Jemima spent most of her time picking up the rice and letting it trickle out of her hand into all the different containers.
+my toddler had lots of fun with this activity but it was rather messy, so I would definitely advise you to put down a large tablecloth/old sheet on the floor to catch the rice. my toddler spent most of her time picking up the rice and letting it trickle out of her hand into all the different containers.

 The perfect accompaniment to our activities was Marienwürmchen (meaning ‘Ladybird’) by Brahms from Seven Children’s Songs: